-Follow the Old Telegraph Track to Moreton Telegraph Station on the banks of the Wenlock River.
+Follow sections of the Old Telegraph Track to Moreton Telegraph Station on the banks of the Wenlock River.
 Part of the historic Overland Telegraph Line, Moreton Telegraph Station was completed in 1887 and ceased operations in 1987 with the introduction of microwave telecommunications.
 Spot giant termite mounds as the country changes to the open plains of Heathlands Resources Reserve.
 Cool off in the lush Fruit Bat Falls with its crystal clear water (croc free), a perfect swimming spot and one of the most special places on the Cape.
 Cross the Jardine River by cable ferry to Bamaga, the closest settlement to the Tip of Australia.
 This evening you’ll be treated to a traditional cultural dance performance.
 2 nights Cape York Peninsula Lodge, Bamaga.

 Day 8: Bamaga (B,L,D)

 Experience the highlights of Cape York Peninsula, one of Australia’s last great wilderness areas.
 We begin with a drive to Pajinka.
-The 20-30 minute walk over rocky headland to ‘The Tip’ of Cape York requires a good level of fitness.
+The 45-60 minute walk over rocky headland to ‘The Tip’ of Cape York requires a good level of fitness.
 Take that ‘bucket-list’ photo as you stand at the Tip of Australia; then savour a picnic lunch on Sommerset Beach with breathtaking views to Albany Island.
-Visit the iconic Croc Tent then return to your accommodation for free time to relax or to join an optional Cape York cruise.
+Visit the iconic Croc Tent then return to your accommodation for free time to relax.

 Day 9: Torres Strait Islands (B,L,D)

 Day 10: Cairns (B,L,D)

 Join local guides on a tour of the World War II sites.
 See gun emplacements, an underground command post and an aircraft wreck with an epic tale.
 Walk in the steps of traditional owners, the Kaurareg People, and learn their stories.
 Following the tour you will have time to wander the Torres Strait Heritage Museum and visit local markets.
 Enjoy an Asian buffet lunch on Horn Island before transferring to Horn Island Airport for your QantasLink flight to Cairns.
 Tonight we’ll celebrate the end of our adventure with a Farewell Dinner at the Coral Hedge Brasserie & Bar.
 Overnight Rydges Esplanade, Cairns